dapr/components-contrib/tests/conformance/README.md

 1. `tests/` directory contains the configuration and the test definition for conformance tests.
 2. All the conformance tests are within the `tests/conformance` directory.
 3. All the configurations are in the `tests/config` directory.
 4. Each of the component specific `component` definition are in their specific `component type` folder in the `tests/config` folder.
-E.g. `redis` statestore component definition within `state` directory.
-The component types are `bindings`, `state`, `secretstores`, `pubsub`.
-Cloud specific components will be within their own `cloud` directory within the `component type` folder, e.g. `pubsub/azure/servicebus`.
+For example, the `redis` statestore component definition within `state` directory.
+  - The component types are: `bindings`, `configuration`, `crypto`, `pubsub`, `state`, `secretstores`, `workflows`.
+  - Cloud specific components will be within their own `cloud` directory within the `component type` folder, e.g. `pubsub/azure/servicebus`.
 5. Similar to the component definitions, each component type has its own set of the conformance tests definitions.
 6. Each `component type` contains a `tests.yml` definition that defines the component to be tested along with component specific test configuration.
-Nested folder names have their `/` in path replaced by `.` in the component name in `tests.yml`, e.g. `azure/servicebus` should be `azure.servicebus`
+Nested folder names have their `/` in path replaced by `.` in the component name in `tests.yml`, e.g. `azure/servicebus/topics` should be `azure.servicebus.topics`
 7. All the tests configurations are defined in `common.go` file.
 8. Each `component type` has its own `_test` file to trigger the conformance tests.
 E.g. `bindings_test.go`.
-9. Each test added will also need to be added to the `conformance.yml` workflow file.
+9. Each test added will also need to be added to the `component type/tests.yml` workflow file.

 ## Conformance test workflow